MasoumehTafvizi/MasoumehTafvizi/README.md

 ## Hi there 👋

+- 🎓 Bachelor’s in Computer Engineering @ Politecnico di Torino
+- 🌱 I’m currently learning more about backend systems and advanced data analysis
+- 🤝 I’m looking to collaborate on open-source projects and real-world applications where I can apply both frontend, backend, and data skills

 <!--
 **MasoumehTafvizi/MasoumehTafvizi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.